 Another popular style of affiliate website is the coupon website.
-The Coupon theme by MyThemeShop has an awesome design for promoting coupon offers and getting visitors to click on the crucial affiliate links.
+We have a full collection of coupon website themes, but the Coupon theme by MyThemeShop has an especially awesome design for promoting coupon offers and getting visitors to click on the crucial affiliate links.

 The homepage doesn’t waste space with blog posts or non-monetized content.
 It immediately advertises the site’s best deals and follows this up with a slider of some additional popular coupons.
 Below that visitors will find more coupons organized by category.
 Clicking any offer will take visitors to the dedicated coupon pages where they will then click the ad again to get the code and visit the vendor’s site.

 Every section of the homepage is customizable so you can add whatever coupons and offers you want.
 There’s also a complete coupon archive integrated with site search which allows visitors to easily find any deals on your site.
 Coupons can have expiration dates, extra reward options, and a counter advertising how many other people have used the coupon so far.

 6. Splash by MyThemeShop

 Splash is another blogging theme for affiliates with an emphasis on product reviews.
 If you check out the demo, you’ll see its filled with star ratings from various review posts.

 The design of this theme is simple and clean.
 If you’re more concerned with publishing clearly written content with a matching design, Splash will fit your needs perfectly.
 It doesn’t distract with unnecessary scrolling effects or animations.
 It also adapts really nicely to smaller tablet and mobile device screens.

 Splash is highly customizable and lets you change the fonts and colors with ease from the admin panel.
 It’s also translation ready, so it works great for any language and loads super fast on all devices.
 Splash is also WooCommerce compatible so you can add an eCommerce store alongside your blog.